osjacky430/tmr_listener/README.md

 ## About the Project

 TM robot provides listen node in TMFlow where user can control the robot arm via sending TM external script when entering.
 This package provides user not only the connection between TM robot, but also message generation/parsing.
-The only thing left to be done is to implement the handler, which is left for you to do it.
+The only thing left to be done is to implement the handler, which is your responsibility.

 ### Built with